Conspiracy theories about Adolf Hitler's death: Grey Wolf

 The Inalco House near the current settlement of Villa La Angostura.
 According to the fringe theory, Hitler would have lived some years here after 1945.

 The 2011 book Grey Wolf: The Escape of Adolf Hitler by British authors Simon Dunstan and Gerrard Williams, and the 2014 docudrama film by Williams based on it, suggest that a number of U-boats took certain Nazis and Nazi loot to Argentina, where the Nazis were supported by future president Juan Perón, who, with his wife Evita, had been receiving money from the Nazis for some time.
 As reported claims received by the FBI stated, Hitler allegedly arrived in Argentina, first staying at Hacienda San Ramón (east of San Carlos de Bariloche), then moved to a Bavarian-style mansion at Inalco, a remote and barely accessible spot at the northwest end of Nahuel Huapi Lake, close to the Chilean border.
 Eva Braun supposedly left Hitler around 1954 and moved to Neuquén with their daughter, Ursula ('Uschi'), while Hitler allegedly died in February 1962.
 The book passingly asserts that Bormann gave the U.S. Office of Strategic Services stolen art and military secrets in exchange for Hitler's life.

 This theory of Hitler's flight to Argentina has been dismissed by historians, including Guy Walters.
 He has described Dunstan and Williams' theory as "rubbish", adding: "There's no substance to it at all.
 It appeals to the deluded fantasies of conspiracy theorists and has no place whatsoever in historical research."
-Walters contended that "it is simply impossible to believe that so many people could keep such a grand scale deception so quiet," and says that no serious historian would give the story any credibility.
 Historian Richard Evans has many misgivings about the book and subsequent film.
 For example, he notes that the story about Ursula or 'Uschi' is merely "second-hand hearsay evidence without identification or corroboration".
 Evans also notes that Dunstan and Williams made extensive use of the unreliable book Hitler murió en la Argentina (1987) by Manuel Monasterio, who later admitted including made-up "strange ramblings" and speculation.
-McKale notes that Grey Wolf repeats many claims made over the preceding decades which are implied by remote association, stating that "[w]hen one has no factual or otherwise reliable proof, one resorts to associating... with something else or to using hearsay and other dubious evidence, including unnamed or unidentified sources."
+McKale notes that Grey Wolf repeats many claims made over the preceding decades which are implied by remote association, stating that "[w]hen one has no factual or otherwise reliable proof, one resorts to associating[...] with something else or to using hearsay and other dubious evidence, including unnamed or unidentified sources."